mosheLevAri/SnackGame/README.md

 ## Compilation and Execution

-To compile and run the Snack Game, follow these steps:
+To compile and run the Snake Game, follow these steps:

 1. Make sure you have Java Development Kit (JDK) installed on your system.